ddmitov/bookmark-extractor/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](./LICENSE.md)

 Bookmark Extractor is my personal selective bookmark extractor and formatter.
-Bookmarks of Chromium for Linux and Chrome for Windows are supported as input source.
+Bookmarks of Chromium for Linux are the only supported input source.
 Markdown is the only supported output format.

 ## Dependency